-"The next thing in the attainment of the inner life is to seek a spiritual guide - someone whom a man can absolutely trust and have every confidence in, someone to whom one can look up to, and one with whom one is in sympathy - a relationship which would culminate in what is called devotion.
-And if once he has found someone in life that he considers his Guru, his Murshad, his guide, then he should give him all confidence, so that not a thing is kept back.
+"The next thing in the attainment of the inner life is to seek a spiritual guide - someone whom a you can absolutely trust and have every confidence in, someone to whom one can look up to, and one with whom one is in sympathy - a relationship which would culminate in what is called devotion.
+Once one has found someone in life that they consider their Guru, their guide, then they should give them all confidence, so that not a thing is kept back.
 If there is something kept back, then what is given might just as well be taken away, because everything must be done fully, either have confidence or not have confidence, either have trust or not have trust.
 On the path of perfection, all things must be done fully.

 (The Inner Life, Hazrat Inayat Khan, Orient Books, 1980, p.
 43)